kensho-technologies/graphql-compiler/README.md

 The `SchemaGraph` is a utility class that encodes a database schema and allows for better schema introspection than the GraphQL schema.
 The  `SchemaGraph` has three main advantages over the GraphQL schema:
  1. It's able to store and expose a schema's index information.
+The interface for accessing index information is provisional though and might change in the near future.
  2. Its classes are allowed to inherit from non-abstract classes.
  3. It exposes many utility functions, such as `get_subclass_set`, that make it easier to explore the schema.